PriyaranjanKS/FusionDevBlogs/_posts/2024-10-10-Copilot-Handover.md

 ---
 layout: post
 title:  Building a Smart Sentiment Analysis Customer Service Copilot that can handover to live agent using Omnichannel and Azure AI Studio
-description: We will see the steps needed to create a Llama powered sales analyzer than can fetch data from dataverse and provide business insights.
+description: We will see the steps needed to create a Copilot embedded in Power Pages that can accept the user feedback and use Azure AI Language Service to check the sentiment of the feedback.
+If found negative, the conversation is handed over to human agent using Omnichannel.
 date: 2024-10-10 15:01:35 +0300
 image: '/images/FrontImage/14.png'
 tags: [copilot]